 What are the rules about keeping a pet at the property?

 No animals (including caged animals) birds or reptiles may be kept on the premises without written permission from the Agent and/or Landlord.
 Such permission cannot be unreasonably withheld.
 House, carpet and curtains must be professionally cleaned at the end of the Tenancy – sight of invoices will be required at check out.
-Note that keeping a pet at the property will usually require the tenant to pay an additional pet deposit (also held at the DPS for safe keeping).

 How often do you carry our maintenance visits?